SubstrateLabs/substrate-examples/basics/streaming/README.md

 }
 ```

-In our FastAPI example we're not using a JS bundler, but instead are demonstrating how this might work using Vanilla JS and some built-in web APIs
+In our FastAPI example we're not using a JS bundler, but instead are demonstrating how this might work when using Vanilla JS and some built-in web APIs
 to accomplish the same task.
+We're using the `EventSource` object to handle the connection and event-stream parsing, but we'll also need to use `JSON.parse` on
+the message data since we use a structured format for encoding the message contents there.
+Lastly, we make sure to `close()` the `EventSource`
+once we receive the final message so that we do not make additional stream requests.

 ```javascript
 document.addEventListener("DOMContentLoaded", () => {